sandialabs/LVTM/README.md

 To install this tool for your own use, simply download and install its package (lava_lib_labview_task_manager-x.x.x.x) using VIPM.
 LabVIEW 2010 and up are supported -- (at the time of this writing, LabVIEW 2013 is the most recent release).

 ###Contributing New Features###
+To contribute code modifications to this tool:

+* First use Mercurial to create your own personal fork of the main code repository.
+Your fork still resides on Bitbucket.
+* Use Mercurial to PULL files from your fork on Bitbucket into your local repository on your computer.
+* Write and test your code, making frequent commits to your local repository.
+* At strategic points during your development PUSH your committed changesets from your local repository to your fork on Bitbucket.
-To contribute code modifications to this tool, first use Mercurial to fork your own copy of the main code repository.
-Use this Bitbucket site to ask for help with testing and code reviews of your modifications.
-When your mods are ready to publish, issue a "pull request".
-Include a VIPM package if you can, otherwise ask someone here to do that for you.
+* Use this site on Bitbucket to ask for help with testing and code reviews of your modifications.
+* When your mods are ready to publish, issue a "PULL request".
+* Create and submit a VIPM package if you can, otherwise ask someone here to create that for you.
+* Also submit that same VIPM package to the LAVA Code Repository (LAVAcr).

 ###What Is the LabVIEW Task Manager ?###
 LabVIEW Task Manager is a debugging tool for use during development.
 A tree diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
 It allows for interacting with single or multiple selected VIs at a time, and has the following features: